Office Space Planning Guidelines to Maximize Your Workspace

 When it comes to employee retention, efficiency, office dynamics, and budget-savviness, the right office space planning can make all the difference in the world.
-It's not even a matter of aesthetics only.
+It's not even a matter of office design only.
 And yet, not enough Facility Managers and Human Resources professionals give office space planning a real chance.

 That's taking into consideration that innovative companies are five times more likely to have smart office plans that foster collaboration and communication.
-Even more, nearly 70% of green offices that maximize space for a minimal environmental footprint report that their employees are happier and more productive at work.
+Even more, nearly 70% of green offices that maximize shared workspaces for a minimal environmental footprint report that their employees are happier and more productive at work.

 Wondering how to really maximize your workspace with minimum financial investment, in as little time as possible, and without exerting yourself?